blindnet-io/product-management/refs/notion-of-privacy.md

 ### Genesis and Function

 Privacy seems to trace its origins in biological processes, and "withdrawal from others is ubiquitous across the animal kingdom"[^7].
-Researchers make an anlogy with cell membrane[^1] that seletively allows material inputs and outputs, similarly as privacy selectively regulates external stimulation to one's self or the flow of information to others[^7].
+Researchers make an analogy with cell membrane[^1] that selectively allows material inputs and outputs, similarly as privacy selectively regulates external stimulation to one's self or the flow of information to others[^7].

 Biology research suggests that, in social species, privacy might have emerged as the cost-benefit balance between the advantages offered by the life in a group and the interest of the individual's competition over scarce resources.
-The practice of witholding information or actively sending deceiving signals might have have origins in a survival mechanism i.e. sending away the individuals competing for the same resources. *"By increasing another idividual's misinformation about the environment, an animal may increase its own fitness"*[^7].
+The practice of withholding information or actively sending deceiving signals might have had origins in a survival mechanism i.e. sending away the individuals competing for the same resources. *"By increasing another individual's misinformation about the environment, an animal may increase its own fitness"*[^7].

 In such primitive groups, privacy emerges as a strategy to establish **information asymmetry**[^8] and compensate for the power disbalance among individuals.
 It is thus possible that the need for privacy in modern society remains still linked to the power differential.
-Without privacy and the information asymmetry it creates, and individual is made vulnerable and its ability to ensure fitness for survival is diminished.
+Without privacy and the information asymmetry it creates, an individual is made vulnerable and its ability to ensure fitness for survival is diminished.

 Compelling animals to remain in contact contrary to their own privacy inclinations, in laboratory settings, has resulted in physiological changes, reproductive failure and adrenal dysfunction[^7].